For daily wit & wisdom, sign up for the Almanac newsletter.

 Save seeds only from open-pollinated versus hybrids (which are very common from local garden stores).

-• Unfortunately, modern hybrids, which are produced by crossing two or more inbred varieties to obtain specific characteristics, won’t work.
-The new plant will end of being some sort of unknown combination of the good and bad traits of the plants from the initial cross, and most often results in poorer quality.
+Unfortunately, modern hybrids, which are produced by crossing two or more inbred varieties to obtain specific characteristics, won’t work.
+The new plant will end up being an unknown combination of the good and bad traits of the plants from the initial cross, and most often results in poorer quality.

 Also, remember that some crops can cross-pollinate (via insects) if they are planted too near each other.
 Examples are cucumbers, peppers, melons, and squashes.
 Cross-pollination often results in inferior flavor.